jessuni/shikwasa/README.md

 ### autoplay

-(Optional) If audio should autoplay on load.
-Note: Chrome and Safari disable audio autoplay unless `muted` is set to `true` by default.
+(Optional) If audio should autoplay on load. ⚠️Note: Chrome and Safari disable audio autoplay unless `muted` is set to `true` by default.
 To comply with this policy, see details in [Chrome Developers](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes) and [Webkit Announcement](https://webkit.org/blog/7734/auto-play-policy-changes-for-macos/).

 - type: `Boolean`
 - default: `false`